grame-cncm/guidolib/doc/server/source/api/server.rst

 **Response body**
 	* in case of success:
-		| a version number, formatted as JSON with 'server' as key.
+		| a version number of the server, formatted as JSON with 'server' as key.
 	  	| Example: ``{ "server" : "1.0" }``

 **Response code**